fixlocatorresearch/fixlocatorresearch/readme.md

 ## Demo

-Because we use leave-one-out evaluation strategy, there are 800+ models for each bugs.
+Because we use leave-one-out evaluation strategy, there are 800+ models for each bugs which will lead to long period of run time, i.e. days, to run our approach and not suitable for a demo.

 If you only want to simply test our work, please download our demo that contains one model for one bug.
 Demo download: https://drive.google.com/file/d/1--nm86YoKF4XuPntpzv9eEARGyQcXOOT/view?usp=sharing